hwiiy/hwiiy/README.md

 At the same time, I want to be a...

-- ✈️ romantic traveler 🗺
+- ✈️ romantic Traveler 🗺

 - 👩🏻‍🍳 awesome Chef 👩🏻‍🍳

-- ✨ the happiest person✨
+- ✨ the Happiest person✨

 ---